Virtual counts on Quot schemes and the higher rank local DT/PT correspondence: The higher rank local DT/PT correspondence

 \subsection{Embedding Quot schemes in DT and PT moduli spaces}

-Recall that \emph{closed immersions} of schemes are precisely the \emph{proper monomorphisms} (in the categorical sense), and a monomorphism of schemes is a morphism $Y\ra Z$ such that the induced natural transformation $\Hom(-,Y)\ra \Hom(-,Z)$ is injective.
-We will implicitly use this characterisation in Propositions \ref{DTembedding} and \ref{PTembedding}.
+Recall that closed immersions of schemes are the proper \emph{monomorphisms} (in the categorical sense), and a monomorphism of schemes is a morphism $a \colon Y \to Z$ such that the induced natural transformation $\Hom(-,Y) \to \Hom(-,Z)$ is injective.
+If $Y$ and $Z$ are finite type schemes over an algebraically closed field, then $a$ is a closed immersion if and only if it is proper, injective on closed points, and injective on tangent spaces at closed points.
+We will use the latter characterisation in Proposition \ref{DTembedding} and the former characterisation in Proposition \ref{PTembedding}.